 Multisource Data and Information systems seek to combine information from multiple sources and sensors in a wide variety of applications in order to achieve analysis and decision-supporting inferences that cannot be achieved with a single sensor or source.

 This Master of Engineering degree with a Concentration in Data and Information Fusion is designed for professionals who are involved in the design of Multisource Data and Information systems.
 It combines statistical, computational, and design-oriented courses across the school of engineering to provide the multidisciplinary background necessary for development of fusion systems.
 The program can be completed entirely online, making it suitable for individuals working in related industries or government laboratories.
 The program is administered in connection with UB's Center for Multisource Information Fusion, which has a long history of defense and industry research in this area.

-The entrance requirements for the concentration in Data and Information Fusion are:
+The entrance requirements for the ME with a concentration in Data and Information Fusion are:

 • A baccalaureate degree in Engineering, Math, Physics, or a pre-approved related science (subject to approval).